Decoder-only Clustering in Attributed Graphs: Parameter Learning

 Elaborating, in each of $A$ iterations of ADMM, Langevin dynamics generate $s$ samples for each $i$, each requiring $k$ MCMC steps (and has dimension of $d$).
 Next, the decoder parameters $\bm{\phi}$ are updated via $B$ iterations of the Adam optimizer across all nodes using the $s$ generated samples.
 The output of neural networks has length $n$ for each node.
 Then, the node-specific prior parameters $\bm{\mu}_i$ are updated in closed form at each iteration using the MCMC samples, which incurs a computational cost that is linear in $|\mathcal{V}|sd$.
-Finally, the slack variables $\bm{\nu}_{i,j}$ are updated by block coordinate descent, repeated for $D$ iterations, resulting in a complexity of $O(D|\mathcal{E}|d)$.
-The scaled dual variables $\bm{w}_{i,j}$ are updated in closed form and effectively do not increase computational complexity.
+Finally, the slack variables $\bm{\nu}_{i,j}$ are updated, resulting in a complexity of $O(|\mathcal{E}|d)$.
+The scaled dual variables $\bm{w}_{i,j}$ are updated in closed form with similar computation complexity.

 In summary, the ADMM procedure decomposes a complex optimization problem into smaller components, targeting the smaller components individually.
 While our methods are computationally demanding, substantial clustering performance is gained, as demonstrated in the simulation study.